State revises immunization requirements

 Duanesburg supports Education Speaks blog

-Nearly every day a local, regional or national news story about public education can be found in the media.
+The media covers public education daily.
 For parents, education leaders and politicians alike, public education is a hot topic that requires the utmost attention.
-That is why DCS is supporting and sharing with the community a new blog, Education Speaks, created by Capital Region BOCES.
-Education Speaks is devoted to a thoughtful discussion of the issues shaping public education in New York’s Greater Capital Region and beyond.
-So, if you're passionate about education, take a look at Education Speaks.
+Education Speaks, a blog created by Capital Region BOCES, covers issues shaping public education in our region and beyond.
+If you're passionate about education, take a look at Education Speaks.